-You search the internet for a divorce attorney in Orange County, right?
-You are hoping that a free consultation will do the trick.
+You search the internet for a divorce attorney, right?
+You are hoping that a consultation will do the trick.
 Unfortunately, you really don’t know what to expect and whether you talk to two attorneys or twenty, after a while, you may be more confused than before.

 We also know you may be stressed out and in search of answers.
 In this article, we create a three step process to make your consultation meaningful.